ja-css/secret/StructBuf.md

+## Not sure why I implemented this, should've used protobuf

 # StructBuf and StreamUtils

 **StructBuf** is a simple framework that performs C code generation for serialization of structures defined in a special language.